 - If you want to rent an RV or Sprinter Van, we highly recommend Outdoorsy after our rental in Utah.
 Use code Jen50 to get $50 off your first Outdoorsy rental.
 Hotel and campground information is included for each kayaking destination below.

-Bear Glacier Lagoon is Our #1 Choice For Best Kayaking Trips in the US
+Bear Glacier Lagoon, Alaska is Our Vote For Best Kayaking Trips in the US

 There’s something special about paddling through a landscape of icebergs.
 It’s like being in another world.
 And that’s exactly what you’ll find when you go kayaking in Bear Glacier Lagoon in Kenai Fjords National Park.